 Once you arrive at the starting point, walk up Pok Fu Lam Reservoir Road, towards the Pokfulam Public Riding School.
 Wall till the Former Watchman’s Cottage, one of the six Historic Structures of Pok Fu Lam Reservoir that were declared monuments in 2009.

-Just after the Former Watchman’s Cottage is boom barrier, to the left of which are steps.
+Just after the Former Watchman’s Cottage is a boom barrier, to the left of which are steps.
 Go up the steps.
 If you go straight, the trail will take you to The Peak.

-This might come as a surprise you to but these inital steps are the most challenging part of this hike.
+This might come as a surprise you to but these initial steps are the most challenging part of this hike.
 At the end of the steps, you’ll arrive at a clearing with some sort of a control station for the reservoir.
 Turn right and walk along the wired fence till you finally arrive at Hong Kong Trail Section 1.

 Hong Kong Trail Section 1